miguelcastilho/DomoTron/docs/TERRAFORM_ANSIBLE_INTEGRATION.md

    - Host variables are set based on Terraform outputs

 4. **Configuration Management**:
-   - Ansible playbooks are executed with the correct inventory
+   - Ansible playbooks are executed with the dynamic inventory
    - The vault password is securely used via ansible.cfg
    - Playbooks are organized by role and function